kbroman/BMI881_fall2022/assignments.md

 ### Homework assignments

-There will be three written homework assignments related to the articles under discussion.
+There will be two written homework assignments related to the articles under discussion.
 These homework assignments will involve an effort to reproduce the results of an article, the use of computer simulation to investigate properties of methods discussed